-Development in Brixton village will be limited in line with its status as a sustainable village in the AONB.
-Any development should respect its character and local distinctiveness, ensure adequate supporting infrastructure is provided and support and/or enhance existing community facilities
+Development in Brixton village will be limited in line with its status as a sustainable village in the SDNL.
+Proposals should respect its character and local distinctiveness, and where appropriate to the scale and size of development ensure adequate supporting infrastructure is provided and support and/or enhance existing community facilities.